Computing logical error thresholds with the Pauli Frame Sparse Representation: Introduction

 However, these assumptions are not fulfilled in general, and even less in current and upcoming generations of quantum processors.
 For instance, decoherence in quantum processors is not always of the Pauli type.
 Other types of noise are observed in current processors, like amplitude damping (also called relaxation) noise or coherent noise.
 On the other hand, non-Clifford gates (like T gates, namely $\pi/4$ rotations) are essential to perform universal quantum computations.

 The introduction of non-Pauli noise and non-Clifford gates, however, leads to a drastic increase in the computational cost of computing the threshold.
 Brute-force methods, with a dense representation of the state of the quantum processor, lead to a price that is exponential in the number of qubits, drastically limiting the code sizes one can explore.
 Expansions in T gates using stabilizer rank \cite{Bravyi2016Clifford+T, Bravyi2019simulationofquantum} are exponential in the number of T gates, and limited to non-Clifford gates that are diagonal in the computational basis.
 Other, more specific, methods have been used to estimate thresholds.
 For coherent noise, it is possible to map the surface code to a Majorana fermion problem~\cite{Bravyi2018coherent, Marton2023coherenterrors}, but this only allows to study noise on a phenomenological level.
 Tensor-network based simulations~\cite{Darmawan2017, Darmawan2018} have also been developed for arbitrary non-Pauli noise, but are also limited to phenomenological-level noise and assuming perfect measurements.
 This lack of methods to compute error thresholds for realistic noise models and quantum circuits typically prevents one from computing accurately the influence of coherent noise on surface codes, with some literature pointing to a negligible influence \cite{Bravyi2018coherent, Greenbaum2018coherent, Huang2019CoherentErrors, Marton2023coherenterrors}, and some other pointing to a larger influence \cite{Magesan2013Coherent, Puzzuoli2014Coherent, Wallman2015Coherent, Sanders2016Coherent, Darmawan2017, Kueng2017Coherent, Darmawan2024, Behrends2024a}.
-Likewise, the true error threshold of the recently introduced T-gate cultivation protocol \cite{gidney2024magicstatecultivationgrowing} is still out of reach for relevant sizes.
+Likewise, the true error threshold of the recently introduced T-gate cultivation protocol \cite{gidney2024magicstatecultivationgrowing} is still out of reach for relevant sizes, although some recent works based on ZX-calculus \cite{wan2026simulatingmagicstatecultivation, haenel2026tsimfastuniversalsimulator} or on more subtle Monte-Carlo sampling of detector error models \cite{hines2026simulatingquantumerrorcorrection} are showing a lot of promise.

 In this work, we propose a new computational method to reliably estimate error thresholds in the presence of non-Pauli noise and non-Clifford errors.
 It is based on a new compressed representation of the state of the quantum processor, dubbed Pauli Frame Sparse Representation.
 It is tailored to quantum error correction: this representation is the most economical for states that are supposed to be preserved by the error correction process, namely the states that are stabilized by the code.